o-daneel/Lunii_v3.RE/README.md

 # TL;DR v2
 Too long, didn't read ?
 Many people doesn't care about about software security.
-There Lunii's company failed in many ways:
+There, Lunii's company failed in many ways:
 1. JTAG is still enabled on the PCB (allows internal flash dump)
 2. External Flash is not ciphered (allows dump)
 3. UART is enabled, then provides a lot of debug